 Ouch!
-Could the pain you are feeling be back pain?
+Are you experiencing back pain?

-#2 – Support While Standing.
-Let me explain … sometimes, we find that we have to stand for prolonged periods of time.
-Unfortunately, we may not actually realize that we are creating a stressful situation for our backs until it’s too late and we begin to notice the onset of aches and pain in the lower back or possibly all over the back region.
-The way we stand and where we stand can be the issue surrounding how our backs and other parts of the body such as our knee joints, feet, waist, etc., react or feel after we’ve been standing for a while.
+At times, you may have to stand for prolonged periods of time.
+Unfortunately, you may not realize that you are creating a stressful situation for your back until it’s too late.
+You’ll then begin to notice the onset of aches and pain in your lower back, or possibly over your entire back.
+The way you stand and where you stand can definitely create back pain.

 What can you do?

-#3 – Walking Uphill.
-Especially for scenarios where a person has a flat back, walking uphill could provide relief.
-And this is because of the inclined angle the back takes when walking uphill or on an inclined treadmill.
-Sometimes, having a flat back could result in seemingly never-ending soreness but the inclination of the back at an angle to reduce the stresses that are at work on the back could provide relief.
-Research studies have also specified that in addition to treating low-back pain in cases where flat-back syndrome exists, inclined walking such as on an inclined treadmill could also help prevent the occurrence of low-back pain and there is evidence to show that the back muscle endurance and anterior tilt pelvic angle extension increases significantly after inclined treadmill walking .
+If you have a flat back, walking uphill can provide relief.
+This is because of the inclined angle the back moves into when walking on an incline.
+Sometimes, having a flat back can result in never-ending soreness.
+Placing your back in an angled position can reduce stress on the back and provide relief.
+Research studies have also noted that in addition to treating low-back pain in flat-back syndrome patients, inclined walking, such as that done on an inclined treadmill, could also help prevent the occurrence of low-back pain.
+There is evidence to show that back muscle endurance and anterior tilt pelvic angle extension increases significantly after inclined treadmill walking .

-#4 – Get Rid of Restrictive Clothing.
-Hmmm … do you have a pair of skinny jeans in your closet?
+Do you have a pair of skinny jeans in your closet?
 If yes, think about whether or not you have experienced back pain lately.
 Restrictive clothes such as skinny jeans or really tight shirts could affect the movement of certain parts of the body.
-Results from a study to investigate the effect of wearing tight clothing such as restrictive trousers on lumbar spine movement, low back discomfort and trunk muscle activity revealed that restrictive clothing created an increased range of motion, reduced trunk muscle activity and high discomfort ratings .
-So, if you are experiencing low back pain and you wear tight clothing, this could be related to your back pain.
+Results from a study to investigate the effects of wearing tight clothing on lumbar spine movement, low back discomfort, and trunk muscle activity, revealed that restrictive clothing decreased range of motion, reduced trunk muscle activity, and increased high discomfort ratings .
+So, if you are experiencing low back pain and wear tight clothing, this could be related to your back pain.

-Being on a relatively flat surface with relatively flat shoes is the typical way to walk, run or jump.
+Being on a relatively flat surface with relatively flat shoes is the typical way to walk, run, or jump.
 However, a research study involving people with non-specific, chronic back pain showed that wearing unstable shoes for a period of time as long as six weeks can significantly reduce chronic low back pain .
-The shoes you may normally reach for in the shoe store are most likely the safe, stable sort of shoes … stop for a few seconds and check … are these the kind of shoes you are wearing right now?
+The shoes you may normally reach for in the shoe store are most likely safe, stable shoes.
+Stop for a few seconds and check.
+Are these the kind of shoes you are wearing right now?
 Probably so, unless you are not currently wearing shoes.
-Anyway, you get the idea … and with the information you are receiving now, you’ll see that unstable shoes could actually be GOOD for you!!
-Yes, there are shoes that are particularly designed to be unstable and for good reason too!
+Unstable shoes could actually be GOOD for you!!
+Yes, there are shoes that are particularly designed to be unstable and for good reason too.

-#6 – Change Your Bedding System.
-One common way that people announce they have back pain is right after getting up from a bed or some sort of sleeping or bedding system.
-Sometimes, you may think it’s the way you slept on your bed that is causing your back pain or sore back and indeed sometimes, this may be an accurate diagnosis.
+People often notice back pain after getting up from bed.
+Sometimes, you may think it’s the way you slept on your bed that is causing your back pain, and indeed this might be the case.
 However, your bedding system may be the real culprit here.
-Sometimes the type of mattress a person uses could be generating stress-related symptoms and research shows that a person’s personal bedding can affect sleep quality with newer bedding systems increasing sleep quality and reducing back discomfort .
-Thus, if your bedding system is old, has been overused and is simply inadequate, you may be more prone to experiencing back pain.
+Sometimes the type of mattress a person uses could be generating stress-related symptoms and research shows that a person’s personal bedding can affect sleep quality.
+The research showed that newer bedding systems increased sleep quality and reduced back discomfort .
+If your bedding system is old, has been overused, or is simply inadequate, you may be more prone to back pain.
 Also, think about the advances in bedding technology!